mmayor1seneca/OOP-Workshops-mmayor1/README.md

 > If the window is titled “Clone with SSH” then click on “Use HTTPS”: <br />
 ![Use https](images/usehttps.png)
 - Copy the https URL by clicking on the button on the right side of the URL:<br />![Copy URL](images/copyurl.png)
 - Open File Explorer on your computer and select or create a directory for your workshops.
+> Make sure this directory is not a git repository. **You can not clone a repository inside another repository**

 #### Using [ToroiseGit](https://tortoisegit.org/download/)
 - Right click on the selected directory and select “Git Clone":<br /> ![Git Clone](images/gitclone.png)<br />
 -This will open the “Git Clone” window with the URL already pasted in the “URL” text box; if not, paste the URL manually:<br /> ![Git Clone Dialog](images/gitcloneDialog.png)<br />
 - Click on ok<br />
 This will create on your computer a clone (identical directory structure) of the directory on Github.
-Once you have cloned the directory, you can open the workshop directory **OOP-Workshops/WS??** and start doing your workshop.
-Note that you will repeat this process for all workshops and milestones of your project in this subject.
+Once you have cloned the directory, you can open the workshop directory **OOP-Workshops/WS??** and copy it to your own separate local directory and start doing your workshop.
+Note that the cloning process is done only once.
+The next time when a new workshop is released, all you need to do is to `pull` the repository to download all the changes.
-> If your professor makes any changes to the workshop or a new workshop is released, you can right click on the cloned repository directory and select **Tortoise Git/pull** to update and sync your local workshops repositoryy to the one on Github with-out having to download it again.
+> If your professor makes any changes to the workshop or a new workshop is released, you can right click on the cloned repository directory and select **Tortoise Git/pull** to update and sync your local workshops repository to the one on Github with-out having to download it again.
 Note that this will only apply the changes made and will not affect any work that you have done on your workshop.
 #### Using Command line
 - Open the git command line on your computer.
 - Change the directory to your workshops directory.